dmhacker/rlwe/README.md

 ```
 // Get the secret from the private key
 // This is will be a polynomial in Z[x]/(f) over the finite field Fq
-// Coeffients are either 1 or (q) - 1
+// Coefficients are either 1 or (q) - 1
 NTL::ZZX secret = priv.GetS();

 // Get the two elements that compose the public key